jayoza198/7-days-of-python/README.md

 - Learnt about state function in python
 - Used and example to understand instances in python
 - Learnt about in-built methods for sets, lists and dictionaries

+## Day 6
+- Implemented File I/O in python
+- Understood the concepts of pickling and unpickling
+- Performed the operations of slicing in list